cesarParra/apexdocs/examples/plain-markdown/docs/Miscellaneous/SampleInterface.md

 `NAMESPACEACCESSIBLE`
 `DEPRECATED`

 This is a sample method with parameters

+Sometimes it won&#x27;t be possible to find a NonExistent link.

 #### Parameters
 | Name | Type | Description |